Headshot of Corinna Treitel, Chair and Professor of History

 image of book cover

-Professor Treitel welcomes applications from graduate students in German and European History, as well as in the history of science and medicine.
+Professor Treitel welcomes applications from graduate students in German and European history as well as in the history of science and medicine.

 Selected Publications